What is Rustic Decor?

 Finally, if you’re gunning for rustic decor with contemporary style, consider Cement tile.
 Reminiscent of old-world encaustic tile, there are (literally) hundreds of options in traditional and contemporary themes.
-Geometric patterns influence the feel of rustic decor with a modern touch of clean lines and grounded touch.
+For example, geometric patterns influence the feel of rustic decor with a modern touch of clean lines and grounded touch.

 Textiles in Rustic Decor

 varied textures & colors in rustic homes

-Use natural fabrics like burlap and canvas to maintain a consistent rugged theme in your home.
+For example, use natural fabrics like burlap and canvas to maintain a consistent rugged theme in your home.
 If it feels earthy, looks earthy, maybe even smells earthy, use it.
-At its core, rustic design uses natural and organic elements.
+At its core, the rustic design uses natural and organic elements.

 Additionally, it’s easy to “soften” rustic homes through the addition of beautiful fabrics, window treatments, and floor rugs.
 And while earthy is a must, don’t be scared to punch it up with some splashes of accent colors – pillows, cushions, and upholstered furniture.

 Plus, woven baskets add even more texture and serve useful storage functions, too.

 Rawhide rug?
 Yes!
 It checks all the boxes for rustic decor including soft texture, natural materials, organic smells.

 Rustic Stone Fireplace